henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 # Missing word and order problems

 So far we've looked at multiple choice questions and slideshow presentations.
-There are two more types of problems of problems that _Text2Lesson_ can handle:
+There are two more types of problems that _Text2Lesson_ can handle:

-- Missing word problem: in this problem, words are missing from the question, and the person playing the lesson has to select the missing word from a number of options.
+- **Missing word problem**: in this problem, words are missing from the question, and the person playing the lesson has to select the missing word from a number of options.
-- Order problem: in this problem, words have to be selected in the correct order.
+- **Order problem**: in this problem, words have to be selected in the correct order.

 Let's take a look at how we create these.

-# Missing word
+# Missing word problem

 This is created by defining a question with what are called missing words.
 A missing word is created in the question by typing three dots immediately followed by the missing word.

-The question will then be presented with the missing words hidden and replaced by a set of options from which the correct word must be be selected.
+The question is presented with the missing words hidden and replaced by fields from which the correct answer can be selected.
+The possible answers are presented as a drop-down list of options formed from all the missing words combined with any wrong answers that were defined.

 Here is an example:

 ```
-?
+(?)
 Complete this sentence:
 The playwright ...William ...Shakespeare wrote
 Romeo and Juliet.
 x John